WARNING MEN - 3 Costly Mistakes in the Bedroom That Makes Women Cheat, Leads to Broken Marriages and Poor S3xual Performance - Vanguard News

 Duraman Herbal Capsules only – N15,000

-If you are ordering for both (that is, Duraman Herbal Capsules and ENLARGE OIL) – N22,000
+If you are ordering for both (that is, Duraman Herbal Capsules and VISCUM OIL) – N22,000

 (That is you will get a discount of N6,000… instead of paying N28,000 … So, you will pay N22,000 only for BOTH)